 Many people like running because it doesn’t require a lot of gear.
-Just put on some shoes and walk out the door and your ready to go.
+Just put on some shoes and walk out the door and you are ready to go.
 Still that doesn’t mean there is no innovation in running gear.
 It’s easy to start a want list of high end equipment in the search of an edge.

 Recently the hot gear is a new type of shoe.
 Shoes that have an added spring to them, almost like a mini trampoline.
 After risking being banned from competitions, and being linked to a number of world records, these shoes have become a great resource and something that even more casual runners can benefit from.